sjdv1982/seamless-tools/README.md

 - The use of generic transformers plus Singularity.
 Instead of in a Docker container, these run inside a Singularity container.
 - Generic transformers plus Singularity plus Slurm.

 ## Setup

-***NOTE: Jobless does not run properly under Python3.10.
-It does run properly under Python3.8.
-You are recommended to create a new conda environment for Jobless using `conda create -n jobless 'python=3.8'`***
+You are recommended to create a new conda environment for Jobless using `conda create -n jobless`

 Jobless runs without containerization.
 Its dependencies are in `jobless/requirements.txt`, to be installed with `pip -r`.
 It also requires silk and a few other dependencies, depending on which jobhandlers are being used.
 Please read `jobless/requirements.txt` for further instructions.